SEND & AP Change Programme

 For any enquiries please e-mail: [email protected]

-ELSEC for parents
+ELSEC for parent carers

-The current wait time for a speech and language appointment is significant and, although being part of the ELSEC programme will not speed this up, it is just one of strategies schools and nurseries will use to help your child with their language skills.
+The current wait time for a speech and language appointment is significant and although being part of the ELSEC programme will not speed this up, it is just one of strategies schools and nurseries will use to help your child with their language skills.
+Talk Boost is an intervention that is run 3 times a week over 9 – 10 weeks.
+It involves:

 - A weekly whole class activity led by the class teacher